TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

          script

    Type
-         PHP-script filename
+         PHP script filename

    Description
-         If the first 3 chars are NOT "../" then the file is expected to be in "typo3/".
-So to link to custom script, put it in "../typo3conf/".
+         If the first 3 characters are NOT :code:`../` then the file is expected to be in :file:`typo3/`.
+So to link to a custom script, put it in :file:`../typo3conf/`.

          File reference can be prefixed "EXT:[extension key]/" to point to a file inside an extension.
+This is by far the preferred method.

-         A lot of parameters are passed to the script as GET-vars in an array, P.
+         A lot of parameters are passed to the script as GET-vars in an array :code:`P`.

+.. _wizards-configuration-script-params:

+params
+''''''

 .. container:: table-row